huaminghuangtw/Second-Brain/My-Evergreen-Notes/change.md

 The only constant in life is change.

+"The only thing predictable about life is its unpredictability." — Remi Ratatouille

 "The measure of intelligence is the ability to change." — Albert Einstein

----
-# References
--